evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Related Work

-\paragraph{Face Detection} \cite{barua2016} introduces a novel patch-based model for face detection, highlighting the potential of these sensors for low-power vision applications.
-Meanwhile, \cite{lenz2020} exploited the event's high temporal resolution properties to detect the presence of a face in a scene, using eye blinks (characterized by a unique temporal signature over time) and applying a probabilistic framework for face localization and tracking, both in indoor and outdoor environments.
-As for \cite{ramesh2020}, the authors present an event-based method for learning face representations using kernelized correlation filters within a boosting framework, useful for surveillance applications.
-In \cite{bissarinova2024fes}, the authors introduce the Faces in Event Streams (FES) dataset, which addresses the gap in event-based face detection by providing 689 minutes of annotated event camera data.
-To demonstrate the effectiveness of this dataset, the authors trained 12 models to predict bounding box and facial landmark coordinates, achieving a real-time detection with mAP50 score over 90\%.
-Finally, in \cite{himmi2024msevs}, the authors present \textit{MS-EVS}, a multispectral event-based vision system for face detection.
-They introduce three new neuromorphic datasets (N-MobiFace, N-YoutubeFaces, and N-SpectralFace), combining RGB videos with simulated color events and multispectral videos.
-The authors show that early fusion of multispectral events significantly improves face detection performance over conventional multispectral images, demonstrating the added value of multispectral event data.
+\paragraph{Face Detection}\cite{barua2016} introduces a patch-based model for face detection, highlighting the potential of these sensors for low-power vision applications. \cite{lenz2020} exploited event temporal resolution properties to detect faces using eye blinks (characterized by unique temporal signatures) and applied a probabilistic framework for face localization and tracking in indoor and outdoor environments.
+Ramesh et al. \cite{ramesh2020} presented an event-based method for learning face representations using kernelised correlation filters within a boosting framework for surveillance applications.
+In \cite{bissarinova2024fes}, the authors introduced the Faces in Event Streams (FES) dataset, providing 689 minutes of annotated event camera data for event-based face detection.
+To demonstrate its effectiveness, they trained 12 models to predict bounding box and facial landmark coordinates, achieving real-time detection with an mAP50 score of over 90\%.
+In \cite{himmi2024msevs}, the authors presented a multispectral event-based vision system for face detection (\textit{MS-EVS}).
+They introduced three neuromorphic datasets (N-MobiFace, N-YoutubeFaces, and N-SpectralFace), combining RGB videos with simulated color events and multispectral videos.
+The authors showed that early fusion of multispectral events improved face detection performance over conventional multispectral images, demonstrating the value of multispectral event data.